-Considering the various types of disasters and catastrophes that many face in different places in the world it is important to consider how you can plan to provide the very basic human needs, including food and water, for your family and yourself.
+Considering the various types of disasters and catastrophes that many people face in different places in the world it is important to consider how you can plan to provide the very basic human needs, including food and water, for your family and yourself.
 According to Healthline.com “You won’t live long without consuming a healthy amount of water.
 It’s only possible to survive without water for a matter of days.
 You may be susceptible to the effects of dehydration even sooner, depending on certain factors.”
-Clearly it is important that we learn how to purify and store large amounts of water.
+Clearly, it is important that we learn how to purify and store large amounts of water.
 So how do you store large amounts of water?

 How to store large amounts of water in a food-grade barrel or Drum:

 - Determine how much water you need